intel-analytics/ipex-llm/python/bigdl/dllib/models/inception/README.md

 * -f: where you put your ImageNet data, it should be a hdfs folder
 * --checkpoint: Where you cache the model/train_state snapshot.
 You should input a folder and make sure the folder is created when you run this example.
-The model snapshot will be named as model.#iteration_number, and train state will be named as state.#iteration_number.
-Note that if there are some files already exist in the folder, the old file will not be overwrite for the safety of your model files.
+The model snapshot will be named as model.#iteration_number, and train state will be named as optimMethod.#iteration_number.
+Note that if there are some files already exist in the folder, the old file will not be overwritten for the safety of your model files.
 * --batchSize: The mini-batch size.
 It is expected that the mini-batch size is a multiple of node_number * core_number.
 In this example, node_number is 1 and the mini-batch size is suggested to be set to core_number * 4